Our current opening hours are 08:00 to 18:00, Monday to Friday, and 10:00 to 17:00, Saturday.

-The phone lines are open 8am to 6pm Monday to Friday, and 10am to 5pm on Saturday.
 You may be asked some security questions to verify your identity.
-All calls to this number are recorded for record keeping, training and quality assurance.
+All calls to the above number are recorded for record keeping, training and quality assurance.

 Go to the DBS online tracking service to check on the progress of an application.
 Tracking an application is much quicker online.
 The link to this service is available at the top of this homepage.